ITR Filing Deadline Missed?

 People prefer to invest in physical gold on auspicious occasions and for functions, children’s weddings, or many other reasons.
 However, digital gold makes it a very convenient and secure investment.

-Read on to understand the permissible quantity of gold that you can hold, what happens if the limit is exceeded, how its sale/transfer is taxed, and more on gold under Indian Tax laws.
+Read on to understand the permissible quantity of gold that you can hold, what happens if the limit is exceeded, how its sale/transfer is taxed, and more about gold under Indian Tax laws.

 Guidelines on Gold Jewellery Possession in India